Comprehensive Security Solutions for Your Organization

 How can an organization improve its IoT security?

-Securing IoT devices and environments requires specific measures that account for the particular challenges of this technology.
+Securing IoT devices and environments requires specific measures that address the particular challenges of this technology.

 🔌 IoT-Specific Challenges

-• Heterogeneity: Different device types, operating systems, and communication protocols
+Heterogeneity: Diverse device types, operating systems and communication protocols

 🛡 ️ Security Measures